Armchair Activist

 ATTEND A LOCAL SCHOOL BOARD MEETING

-Unless you have been living under a rock, you’ve probably heard something about school boards across the country being inundated with angry (and sometimes violent) audience members who want to change curriculum, ban books and bring religion and politics into public schools.
+School boards across the country are being inundated with angry (and sometimes violent) audience members who want to change curriculum, ban books and bring religion and politics into public schools.
 The same thing is happening in the counties around Smith Mountain Lake.
 See below for more about Franklin County in particular.

 You can help by attending one or more school board meetings in your county.
 This will give a more balanced perspective so that board members (and audience members, too) realize that there are other views in our community.
 If you don’t want to speak, just attend a meeting to learn about the school system, which is often one of the biggest employers in rural counties, and where many of your dollars are spent.